Top Ten Tips

 - Study the market – read crime novels written by today’s authors

 - Only write a crime novel if you enjoy reading them

-- If your story is set in the past, research the period thoroughly
+- Research your setting (and period, if your story is set in the past) thoroughly

 - If you want to write a series, make your detective credible and likeable

 - Aim for a strong first paragraph and first page

 - Make the climax to the story as strong as you possibly can

 - Revise, revise, revise